nsquared-team/draw-attention/README.txt

 [vimeo https://vimeo.com/118974102]

-[Upgrade to Draw Attention Pro](http://wpdrawattention.com/) to get more features and customization.
+[Upgrade to Draw Attention Pro](http://wpdrawattention.com/) to get more features and customization:

+### Have Multiple Interactive Images ###
+Need more than one interactive image on your site?
+The Pro version allows unlimited interactive images

+### Layout Options (Pro only) ###
+Show more info about highlighted map areas in a variety of different layouts or in a lightbox

+### 20 Pre-Defined Color Palettes (Pro only) ###
+Choose from one of 20 pre-defined color palettes or use your own custom color scheme

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 = Using The WordPress Dashboard =